when do babies get easier, when does it get easier with a baby, when do newborns get easier

 If you can, get outside every day.

-When you’re stuck indoors and isolated, your mind spirals and even small problems feel enormous.
+When you’re stuck indoors and isolated, your mind spirals and even small problems feel big.

-Go for a short walk, a swim with your baby, or to a local baby group and see how it shifts your mood.
+Go for a short walk, a swim with your baby, or to a local baby group and see how it shifts your mood immediately.

 5. Listen to you intuition and let it guide you